 A major advance in the history of attitudes

-Today, an embassy in th heart of the Louvre
+Today, an embassy at the heart of the Louvre

 The architecture of the exhibition area fits in perfectly with the Louvre, and also prefigures the major principles underlying the design of the musée du quai Branly - Jacques Chirac.
 The four great geographical regions are presented, all intercommunicating, with visitors able to pass from one to another unhindered.